Patagonia Airshed - Women's Review

 One element this jacket excels at protecting us from is the wind.
-While not as foolproof as some other contenders, like The North Face Flight RKT, the Airshed is exceptionally resistant when compared to its high level of breathability.
+While not as foolproof as some other contenders, the Airshed is exceptionally resistant when compared to its high level of breathability.

 The Airshed is not a rain jacket, and it doesn't pretend to be one.
-Our testing team found that it performed surprisingly well at wicking moisture away during a short sprinkle of rain, this would not be our choice if we were heading out in a downpour.
+Though it performed surprisingly well at wicking moisture away during a short sprinkle of rain, this would not be our choice if we were heading out in a downpour.
 Since this jacket doesn't have a hood, it's also a bit limited in that sense.
 While we admit that the Airshed isn't designed for truly burly weather, the amount of protection is impressive for its weight and breathability.

 The Airshed is easily one of the most comfortable layers in this review.
-First, we loved the materials.
-The bulk of this jacket is made of 100% ripstop nylon.
+We loved the materials; the bulk of this jacket is made of 100% ripstop nylon.
 Its built-in stretch is unique in this review, as every other jacket we tested was limited in its elasticity.
 We loved the soft, stretchy waistband and arm openings that this jacket includes, as well.

 This jacket's fit is spot-on.
 It strikes the perfect balance between being form-fitting and athletic.
 Our range of motion was never, ever limited, which was a huge plus when compared to stiff products like the other pullover we tested, the Altra Performance Half-Zip.
 As far as style goes, the Airshed has a nice cut that is loose enough to promote airflow but tight enough to keep us warm.

-The one thing we wished the Airshed had was a bit more stretch in the collar.
+The one thing we wished it had was a bit more stretch in the collar.
 When zipped all the way up, we felt a bit constricted by the reinforced neckline.
-Overall, though, this jacket quickly became one of our favorite go-to products.
+Overall, this jacket quickly became one of our favorite go-to products.

 The Airshed is one of the lightest jackets we tested.
 There are a few that came in under three ounces, but at 3.1 ounces, this jacket is pretty dang close.
 Without a hood, this jacket could be easily compared to the Brooks LSD (2.95 ounces), though the two have very different looks and feels.
 At such a low weight, there's no excuse to ever leave this jacket behind.